-The Ministry of Education (MoE) after announcing to administer a national standardised test for primary four students nationwide has said a standardised test will also be conducted for basic two and four students randomly.
+The Ministry of Education (MoE) says it will after the conduct of the national standardised test for students in primary four September this year administer a random-base standardised test for basic two and four students in the country.

-“We are doing a randomized sample assessment for primary 2 and primary 6 students, so we are selecting such student across the country to test them, those are random and not a census,” the Education Minister stated.
+“We’ll be doing a randomized sample assessment for basic 2 and 6 students across the country, we are going to select such students randomly from different schools to test them, those are random and not a census,” Adutwum stated.

-The test forms part of efforts to improve learning outcomes and reduce learning poverty and help the government see the challenges that are confronting the country’s education sector.
+The impending test, the Education Minister said forms part of efforts to improve learning outcomes and reduce learning poverty and help the government notice the challenges that are confronting the country’s education sector.

-Yaw Osei Adutwum indicated the test will also generate reports which will detail the challenges facing the education system across the country in the areas of literacy and mathematics.
+Yaw Osei Adutwum in the interview indicated the standardised examination will also generate reports which will detail the challenges facing the education system across the country in the areas of literacy and mathematics.